andrewpillar/jrnl/readme.md

 my-blog $ jrnl post "Introducing jrnl"
 ```

-This will caused jrnl to drop you into a text editor, as specified via `$EDITOR` for editing the newly created post file.
+This will cause jrnl to drop you into a text editor, as specified via `$EDITOR` for editing the newly created post file.
 You will notice at the top of the post is a block of YAML with a handful of attributes.
 This is called front matter and contains meta-data about the post.
 For now let's set the `layout` attribute to `post`, and write up the post's content.

 ```
 ---